MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 ![All step folding indicators are green and showing that they can be folded.
 The final table provides the same rows but in a different order](media/query-plan/alternative-approach.png)

-Now it is time to review the query plan of the last step which is now the **Keep top rows**.
+Now it is time to review the query plan of the last step that is now the **Keep top rows**.
 Note how now there are only folded nodes.
 Click the view details of the Value.NativeQuery to check what is the query being sent to the database.

 ![New query plan after making the changes to the query which now showcases only folded nodes with the Value.NativeQuery showing the full SQL statement that evaluates the query](media/query-plan/alternative-query-plan.png)